iuncus/LETHE/README.md

 ## Features
 - **Concept Erasure in CLIP** – Modifies specific layers of CLIP to remove selected concepts.
-- **Fine-Tuning Pipeline** – Implements concept erasure in Stable Diffusion models.
+- **Updated CLIP in Pipeline** – Replace CLIP in Stable Diffusion to implement concept erasure.
-- **Dataset-Driven Learning** – Uses controlled monochromatic datasets for training.
-- **Inference & Visualization** – Evaluates the impact of erasure on generated images.
+- **Inference & Visualization** – Batch inference to evaluate the impact of erasure on generated images.
-- **Layer-Wise Analysis** – Maps CLIP layers to different abstraction levels.
+- **Per-Layer Analysis** – Maps effects of erasure on individual CLIP layers to different abstraction outcomes.

 ## Installation
 ### Prerequisites